Piriformis Syndrome Pain Help

 - weakness or numbness

-- irritable sensations from the buttocks, down the legs
+- irritable sensation from the buttocks, down along the legs

 - worsening symptoms with extended sitting

 - it hurts when running or walking